How do you set up a direct payment?

 Direct Payments are not classed as income so they are not taxed and will not affect the level of any benefits you receive.
 If Direct Payments are used to employ a person then there is the responsibility to have Employer’s Liability Insurance and to pay tax and national insurance for the employee and to make a pension available where needed.

-Direct Payments are usually paid 4 weekly, in advance, into your seperate bank account.
+Direct Payments are usually paid 4 weekly, in advance, into your separate bank account.
 You'll receive all the contact information for the Brokerage Finance Support team in your welcome letter.
 You'll need to keep receipts and records of what you spend as explained in the legal agreement.
 You must also send us the monitoring information on time.